radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

 description: knowledge
 ---

-# Welcome to the RadiantOne Identity Data Platform!
+# Welcome to the Radiant Logic Identity Data Platform!

 Harness your identity data with intelligent integration to drive better business outcomes, improve security and compliance posture, increase speed-to-market, and more.
-Browse below to learn more about the products that comprise the platform and link to the user guides to help get you started.
+Browse below to learn more about the products that comprise Identity Data Management and link to the user guides to help get you started.

-## RadiantOne Platform
+## Identity Data Platform

 <section>

   > [Introduction](/architect-guide/preface)
-  > Learn about the common use cases for RadiantOne Federated Identity including how it addresses the widespread problems of a fragmented identity data infrastructure.
+  > Learn about the common use cases for the Identity Data Platform including how it addresses the widespread problems of a fragmented identity data infrastructure.

   > [Installation](/installation-guide/01-prerequisites)
   > Learn how to install the RadiantOne Platform using the web-based GUI process and in silent-mode from command line.